redotvideo/revideo-saas-template/README.md

 Note that this folder contains a normal revideo project.
 You can also simply open the editor by running `npm start`.

+If you want to change your animation, you need to run `npm run build` and use the `project.js` file that gets generated this way to replace `/ui/public/revideo-project.js`.

 ### in `/websocket-server`: